tzhg/my-budget/README.md

 #### Note 1: Non-cash transactions

-Transactions involving savings or debt instead of cash, such as receiving savings as a gift, or buying goods with debt, can be recorded by converting (i.e. buying/selling) the savings or debt to cash along with a regular cash transactions.
+There are many situations where cash is not involved in a transaction.
+Examples include purchasing with foreign currency, receiving gift vouchers as a gift, or buying goods with debt.
+These situations can be recorded by splitting the non-cash transaction into two cash transactions.
+For instance, to record an expense paid for with foreign currency, first sell the foreign currency for cash, second use this cash to buy the expense.

 #### Note 2: Real assets and durable goods